Sub-IoT/Sub-IoT-testsuite/README.md

-# OSS-7 Testsuite
+# Sub-IoT Testsuite

-Used for over the air integration testing on hardware, using 2 OSS-7 modems attached using serial.
+Used for over the air integration testing on hardware, using 2 Sub-IoT-Stack modems attached using serial.
 The testsuite covers a range of DASH7 features, but is not complete yet.

 install deps: